hfshr/bitmexr/README.md

-Additional API endpoints that do not have a dedicated wrapper can be accessed using `get_bitmex()` for GET requests and `post_bitmex()` for post requests.
+Additional API endpoints that do not have a dedicated wrapper can be accessed using `get_bitmex()` for GET requests and `post_bitmex()` for POST requests.
 For example use:

 ``` r
 get_bitmex(path = "/chat", args = list(reverse = "false"))